openhab/openhab-docs/installation/armbian.md

 Prepare Armbian as usual:
 https://docs.armbian.com/User-Guide_Getting-Started/

-You don't need to do any other steps - Armbian comes fully optimised out of the box!
+You don't need to do any other steps.
+Armbian is fully optimised out of the box!

 ```shell
 sudo apt-get update